Bureau-of-Transdimensional-Control/campaign/content/index.md

 ---
-title: Welcome to the Bureau
+title: Welcome to the Bureau, Agent
 ---
-# Welcome to the Bureau, Agent

-**Out of Character Welcome**

 Welcome to our **Call of Cthulhu 7th Edition** campaign set in the groovy, paranoid 1970s!
 This knowledge base serves as your player resource hub for our **West Marches-style** investigation series.